e-manuelb/e-manuelb/README.md

-Hello, my name is Emanuel and I am a Backend Developer with extensive experience working with PHP (Laravel).
+Hello, my name is Emanuel and I am a Backend Developer with extensive experience working with Java (Spring Boot) and PHP (Laravel).
 However, I also possess the skills to work as a Fullstack Developer, having worked with a range of technologies across both the frontend and backend.

 My backend expertise includes PHP (Laravel), Java (Spring Boot), and NodeJS, while on the frontend, I have worked with React and VueJS.
 As a Systems Analysis and Development student, I have gained a deep understanding of software design and development principles, which I apply to my work every day.